x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

     "publicationPeriod": "2005-Q1"

+### annotations

+*Array* *nullable*.
+An optional array of annotation indices for the dataset.
+Indices refer back to the array of annotations in the structure field.
+Example:

+  "annotations": [ 3, 42 ]

 ### attributes

 *Array* *nullable*.
 Collection of [attributes values](#attributes) attached to the data set level.
 This is typically the case when a particular attribute always has the same value for the data available in the data message.
 In order to avoid repetition, that value can simply be attached at the data set level.
+Example:

+  "attributes": [ 0, null, 0 ]

 ### observations

 *Object* *nullable*.
 Collection of [observations](#observations) directly attached to a data set.
 This is the case when a data set represents a flat collection of observations.
 In case the observations are organised into logical groups (time series or cross-sections), use the [series element](#series) instead.
+Example:

+  "observations": {
+    "0:1:0": [ 105.6, 0, 1],
+    "0:1:1": [ 105,9 ]
+  }

 ### <a name="series"></a> series